morissetcl/pry-byetypo/README.md

 ## Troubleshooting

-Pry-cyrano is linked to your development database.
+Pry-byetypo is linked to your development database.
 During initialization, it will attempt to establish a connection to retrieve the tables available in your project.
 It will fetch the information for the development environment from the `database.yml` file.

 ### Unreadable database URL (URI::InvalidURIError)